danielrapa888/Daniel-Rapa/README.md

-# Daniel-Rapa
 # 🛡️ Daniel Rapa | Cybersecurity Portfolio

-### 🌍 Aspiring Cybersecurity Professional | Student of Google Cybersecurity Professional Certificate
+### 🌱 Beginner in Cybersecurity | Google Cybersecurity Professional Certificate Student

 ---

 ## 👋 About Me
-Hi!
-I’m **Daniel Rapa**, an aspiring cybersecurity professional currently completing the **Google Cybersecurity Professional Certificate**.
+Hi there!
+I’m **Daniel Rapa**, a student currently enrolled in the **Google Cybersecurity Professional Certificate**.
-My background in **International Relations** introduced me to the global impact of **AI, data privacy, and cyber governance**, which inspired me to pursue cybersecurity.

-I’m passionate about defending digital systems, analyzing threats, and understanding how cybersecurity intersects with diplomacy and international security.
+My journey into cybersecurity began while studying **International Relations**, where I became fascinated by how **AI, digital governance, and cyber threats** influence global security.
+Although I’m at the **beginning of my cybersecurity career**, I’m committed to learning core technical skills, understanding how security protects individuals and nations, and contributing to a safer digital world.

 ---